zama-ai/concrete-fft/README.md

 This crate computes the forward and inverse Fourier transform of a given array of some size that is a small-ish power of `2`.

+The algorithms were ported from the [OTFFT](http://wwwa.pikara.ne.jp/okojisan/otfft-en/) C++ library by Takuya OKAHISA.

 # Example

 ```rust